kefilev/laravel-weather-service/README.md

 `php artisan migrate`

-## Sending the welcome emails to subscribers
+## Sending the emails to subscribers

-To send the welcome emails to subscribers we use queue worker.
+To send the email verification messages and weather reports to subscribers we use queue worker.
 To run the queue:

 `php artisan queue:work`

 ## Sending the weather report emails

+Only users that have verified their email address will receive weather reports.

 We use task scheduling with a queue worker to send the weather reports daily.
 For local development we can run the schedule for sending weather reports like this: